FNNDSC/pftree/README.rst

                         -O /tmp                         \
                         -r                              \
                         --printElapsedTime              \
-                        --stats -v -1 --json
+                        --stats -v 0 --json

-Use also a '-v 0' for more output.
+which will output only at script conclusion and will log a JSON formatted string.